 All the issues described in the 2011 Five Year Review report have been fully resolved except one.
 Namely, the preparation of an ESD to formally add 1,4-dioxane as a contaminant of concern (COC).
-EPA is currently working on the issuance of this ESD which in addition will document the specific steps that will be taken to prevent further migration of contaminated groundwater from the landfill and human exposures to it, among other measures.
-The ESD is expected to be issued for public comment in either February or March 2015.
+EPA is currently working on the issuance of this ESD which in addition will document the specific steps that will be taken to prevent further migration of contaminated groundwater from the landfill and human exposures to it.
+A draft version of the ESD was released for a 30-day public comment period that ran from April 1 to April 30, 2015.
+The final version of the ESD is expected to be released by the end of July 2015.

 Final Landfill Cap

 View of the landfill capped area in 2011 from the access road past the entrance gate, looking to the South-West

 Detailed view of the rip-rap on top of the drainage swale at the Northwest corner of the landfill, looking to the South (2011)